Freedom-Windows-Team/Lindows_11.1/README.md

 Windows 11 always likes to secretly send debugging data to various vendors in the background.
 Without mentioning slowing down the system speed, such behavior is extremely disrespectful to the user's privacy!

+If you use network surveillance software to monitor, you will discover that windows is secretly transferring a lot of data over the internet while you are not doing any web browsing at all!

+Big thanks to The PC Security Channel for lifting the fog on this nifty little secret for the public and providing a great solution for this! https://youtu.be/IT4vDfA_4NI

+## 10. Third party theme files can be loaded!

+Broken the limit to third-party themes, with paved the way for the 11th modification!

+## 11. Premium system interface beautification!

+Have the same freedom as Linux, but also have the same attractive system interface as Linux!

+Big thanks to Rectify 11 for providing Lindows with an extremely stunning system theme. https://github.com/Rectify11/Installer

+Thanks to WindowFX for giving Lindows 11.1 a very attractive window animation effect.